ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ## Check for requirements

 - Information regarding system requirements can be found on the [Requirements documentation page](../getting_started/requirements_and_system_configuration.md); notable changes include:
-    - PHP 5.5.9 or higher
+    - PHP 5.6, 7.0 or higher
-    - MySQL or MariaDB 5.5 or higher
+    - MariaDB or MySQL 5.5 or higher _(Postgres possible for upgrades, but not yet supported by installer for new installations)_
-    - Browser from 2015 or newer for use with backend UI
+    - Browser from 2016 or newer for use with eZ Platform backend UI
 - This page assumes you have composer installed on the machine and that it is a somewhat recent version.
 See [About Composer](../getting_started/about_composer.md).

 ## Upgrade steps

-### Step 1: Extract latest eZ Platform/Enterprise 16.02.x installation
+### Step 1: Extract latest eZ Platform/Enterprise 1.11 or higher installation

 The easiest way to upgrade the distribution files is to extract a clean installation of eZ Platform / eZ Enterprise to a separate directory.